 In most cases, you’ll hardly even notice this occurs.
 On most desktop computers, this would take just a few seconds, for instance.
 However, if you run your Plex Media Server on a low-powered computer such as a NAS device, then it’s possible the process could take a fair bit longer and you might notice some high CPU usage while the chapter thumbnails are generated.

-Note: If you share libraries with friends and you’ve enabled Allow Sync for their share, they may have set content to sync, too.
+Note: If you’ve granted access to libraries for friends and you’ve enabled Allow Download for them, they may have set content to download, too.

 Related Page: Media Optimizer